CirclePeople/osu-list/README.md

 | [osu! matchmaking](https://oma.hwc.hr/) | Competitive matchmaking system for osu! |

 ### Contributing

+Feel free to join the Discord above and join the thread for this list if you want to improve it!

 This document is a work in progress.
 Feel free to add your project here by forking the repository and adding your project via a Pull Request.